Your Essential Breastfeeding Tips and Positions

 If these tips don’t work, contact your lactation consultant or your healthcare provider for advice.
 You don’t have to suffer with breast discomfort or pain—there is help available.

-9. Don’t Give Up Breastfeeding If You Have Mastitis
+8. Don’t Give Up Breastfeeding If You Have Mastitis

 Occasionally a clogged milk duct can get infected.
 This is a condition called mastitis, and the symptoms include fever- and cold-like symptoms; swollen, painful breasts; breasts that feel hot when touched; a hard lump on your breast; and red streaks on the skin of the breasts.

-If you think you may mastitis, call your healthcare provider.
+If you think you may have mastitis, call your healthcare provider.
 Your provider may prescribe an antibiotic that is safe for you to take while breastfeeding your baby.
 Remember to finish the entire course of antibiotics, even if your symptoms have improved.

 In the meantime, there are a few home remedies you can try: